 What combats free radicals?

 You’ve probably heard of antioxidants.
 These are the stable molecules that bind to free radicals, preventing or delaying their efforts to bind to molecules in your cells.
 Antioxidants are an important line of protection against free radicals.
-Your skin has a built-in network of antioxidants in a variety of forms, but it is important to replenish them through foods and skin care products that are antioxidant rich.
-That is where cucumber (Cucumis sativus fruit) extract comes in.
-Research shows that cucumber has significant “free radical scavenging activity,” meaning that its antioxidants track down and neutralize free radicals that can damage our cells.
+Your skin has a built-in network of antioxidants in a variety of forms, but it is important to replenish them.
+That's where cucumber (Cucumis sativus fruit) extract comes in.
+Research shows that cucumber has significant antioxidant activity, which can support your skin against these environmental stressors.

 Want to read more about antioxidants, free radicals, or cucumbers?
 Check out these sources:

 - Study: Cucumis sativus fruit-potential antioxidant, anti-hyaluronidase, and anti-elastase agent